AnyLog-co/documentation/blockchain commands.md

 # Without first declaring a variable (destination) get network information regarding nodes in the US and Israel
 run client (blockchain get (operator, query) where [country] == US or [country] == IL  bring [*][ip] : [*][port] separator = ,) get node info net_io_counters
 ```
+## The blockchain read command
+The ```blockchain read``` command in interpreted as the ```blockchain get``` command with the following difference:
+* blockchain get - retrieves the policies after the analysis done by the node.
+Some policies are updated dynamically during normal operations.
+* blockchain read - retrieves the policies from the copy provided by the blockchain platform or master node.
+This version of the policies does not include dynamic updates.
+Usually, users query the metadata using ***blockchain get***.
+The ***blockchain read*** option is only used to determine the source format of the policies at their time of arrival.

 ## The blockchain insert command
 The ***blockchain insert*** command adds a policy to the blockchain ledger.